labd/terraform-provider-commercetools/docs/resources/associate_role.md

 ### Required

-- `key` (String) User-defined unique identifier of the AssociateRole.
+- `key` (String) User-defined unique identifier of the associate role.
-- `permissions` (List of String) List of Permissions for the AssociateRole.
+- `permissions` (List of String) List of permissions for the associate role.
+See the [Associate Role API Documentation](https://docs.commercetools.com/api/projects/associate-roles#ctp:api:type:Permission) for more information.

 ### Optional

-- `buyer_assignable` (Boolean) Whether the AssociateRole can be assigned to an Associate by a buyer.
-If false, the AssociateRole can only be assigned using the general endpoint.
+- `buyer_assignable` (Boolean) Whether the associate role can be assigned to an associate by a buyer.
+If false, the associate role can only be assigned using the general endpoint.
+Defaults to true.
-- `name` (String) Name of the AssociateRole.
+- `name` (String) Name of the associate role.

 ### Read-Only

-- `id` (String) Unique identifier of the AssociateRole.
+- `id` (String) Unique identifier of the associate role.
-- `version` (Number) Current version of the AssociateRole.
+- `version` (Number) Current version of the associate role.